attzonko/mmpy_bot/README.md

 First you need create the mattermost email/password for your bot.

+For use all API(V4.0.0), you need add bot user to system admin group to avoid 403 error.

 ### Configuration

 Then you need to configure the `BOT_URL`, `BOT_LOGIN`, `BOT_PASSWORD`, `BOT_TEAM` in a python module